joshfinley/SafeDomainPasswordSpray/README.md

 Its unbelievable that so many password spraying tools are negligent at preventing denial of service through lockouts.
 To be specific, these approaches are invalid:
 - Relying on a lockout observation window to cover your a**
-- Checking the policy once and comparing only your spray attempt count against it
+- Checking the policy once and only comparing it against the count of spray attempts
-- Checking the policy once before a batch spray (literally a TOCTOU bug)
+- Checking the bad password count once before a batch spray (literally a TOCTOU bug)

 Red team and pentest clients generally don't like being DOS'd, so I forked this script to be a little more careful.